chunlinli/sumdag/README.md

-# Estimating and Inferring a directed acyclic graph from summary statistics
+# Estimating and inferring a directed acyclic graph from summary statistics

 This repository contains the implementation of the paper